 My questions:

 Shall we present a Table with overall catch summary and if so, what should be the format?
-This would be a large table, perhaps extractable from the main data spreadsheet, perhaps more suitable for the supplement than for the main MS.
+This would be a large table, perhaps extractable from the main data spreadsheet, perhaps more suitable for the supplement than for the main MS. Sure, but let’s check the journal requirement for table formats, and let’s check what figure/table counts we’re allowed.

 I suggest listing Taxa in the left most column and providing corresponding data for (but not limited to):

 Number of specimens collected (F), same (M).
+Easy

-Years collected (2014-2020)
+Years collected (2014-2020) I assume you mean a count of the years it was collected? (i.e., 1:7)

-Months collected (possibly use “seasons” cf. months)
+Months collected (possibly use “seasons” cf. months) Same here, count of months?
+Listing all months will take up two much room.
+I have an idea for showing the seasonal distribution of species captures…if that is of interest.

-Number by collection method (Trap vs. Sweep)
+Number by collection method (Trap vs. Sweep) Easy

 Geographic record?
-(C=county, S=State)
+(C=county, S=State) I’m not sure what this means…

 Introduced (“Exotic”)?
+These data are not in the data that I have.

 Parasite?
+These data are not in the data that I have.

 Social?
+These data are not in the data that I have.

 Shall we compare our results directly with Bloom et al?